Taliban end partial truce as Afghan violence resumes

 "The reduction in violence... has ended now and our operations will continue as normal," Taliban spokesman Zabihullah Mujahid told AFP.
 "As per the (US-Taliban) agreement, our mujahideen will not attack foreign forces but our operations will continue against the Kabul administration forces."
 The Taliban's military commission circulated instructions for fighters to resume operations, according to a document that an insurgent provided to AFP.

 Fawad Aman, a defence ministry spokesman, said Monday the government was "checking to see if (the truce) had ended".
-Washington has said it expected the Taliban to maintain the reduction of violence ahead of the launch of intra-Afghan talks, slated to take place in Oslo.
+The United States said it was unclear who was behind the blast at the football ground, and cautioned that an immediate halt to violence had not been expected.

-"The reduction in violence was a confidence builder.
-We're very serious about our obligations and we expect the Taliban will be serious about their obligations," US Forces-Afghanistan commander General Scott Miller said late Monday.
-"The United States has been very clear about our expectations -- the violence must remain low."
+"The Taliban is not a monolithic group, there's multiple terrorist organisations operating," General Mark Milley, chairman of the joint chiefs of staff, said in Washington.
+"To think that (violence) is going to go to zero, immediately -- that's probably not going to be the case."
 The US has previously said it would defend Afghan partners if they come under attack.

 The Doha deal includes a commitment to swap 5,000 Taliban prisoners held by the Afghan government in return for 1,000 captives, but Ghani said the US had no authority to negotiate such an exchange.
 "Ghani's stand shows that the Americans hadn't done the groundwork before signing the agreement," a Taliban source in Pakistan said.